CHIP-DK/Data_quality_report/README.md

 ### Folder: R/child_scripts
-#### Scripts to create the sub-sections (child documents) of the report - these are not run on their own
+Scripts to create the sub-sections (child documents) of the report - these are not run on their own when creating the final report.

 - Child_VisitsForm.Rmd (called within QA_report_main.Rmd)
 - Child_ClinicalForm.Rmd (called within QA_report_main.Rmd)